 To open short positions on EUR/USD, you need:

-Trading is carried out above 30 and 50 moving averages, which indicates an attempt by the bulls to build an upward correction of the pair.
+Trading is carried out above the 30 and 50 day moving averages, which indicates an attempt by the bulls to take control of the market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.